asdcid/Comparison-of-neighbour-joining-software/README.md

 2. the alignment name must not contain ':'
 3. the new software name must be the same as config file and rules
 4. converted file format (.sth, dist)
-5. set path system export PATH="":$PATH
+5. set path system export PATH="":$PATH, including the timeout
 ## Requirments
   **Script required**
   - timeout (https://raw.githubusercontent.com/pshved/timeout/master/timeout)